trisulnsm/trisul-scripts/lua/backend_scripts/metricmonitors/delta-change-alert/README.md

   },
 ````

-1. *delta* : What % delta UP or down do you want to alert on
+1. `delta` : What % delta UP or down do you want to alert on
-2. *alert_str* : Useful string to include with the alert, use an asset name or handler
+2. `alert_str` : Useful string to include with the alert, use an asset name or handler
-3. *last_val,last_tm* : leave it at 0
+3. `last_val,last_tm` : leave it at 0

 Inserting this script into Trisul Backend LUA will generate an alert whenever the usage (1-min)
-goes beyond delta*value_in_previous_inteval.

-We have it in production for monitoring steady multicast feed for Financial Market applications.
+goes beyond `delta*value_in_previous_interval`.We have it in production for monitoring steady multicast feed for Financial Market applications.
 Works great.

+## Usage

+Download this script into the local lua directory on the probe.
+To see where that directory is located.

+`trisulctl_probe list lua default@probe0`

+You dont need to restart trisul.
+Backend scripts are injected into live system.
+Removing the lua file uninstalls the script automatically.